andrewcooke/simple-crypt/README.md

 otherwise unchanged.

-Release 4.0 increases the number of iterations used in the PBKDF (this will make encyption and decryption noticeably slower) and adds a reference to [python-aead](https://github.com/Ayrx/python-aead).
+Release 4.0 increases the number of iterations used in the PBKDF (this will make encryption and decryption noticeably slower) and adds a reference to [python-aead](https://github.com/Ayrx/python-aead).

 Release 3.0 [increases the size of the salt used from 128 to 256